-By pressing SEL/ESC in the Swim menu, you reach the swim mode settings.
-By pressing SEL/ESC the counter stroke threshold (first depth, then length) will be highlighted.
+By pressing the SEL/ESC button in the Swim menu, you reach the swim mode settings.
+By pressing the SEL/ESC button the counter stroke threshold (first depth, then length) will be highlighted.
 A too large threshold setting will detect only a large movement as a stroke, a too small setting may detect too many strokes.
 You must test and adjust this according to your swimming style.
-By pressing the +/UP or -/DOWN buttons the value can be selected from 2cm/1 in to 40cm/16in.
-A press of the SEL/ESC button saves the setting.
+By pressing the +/UP or -/ DOWN buttons the value can be selected from 2cm/1in to 40cm/16in.
+A short press of the SEL/ESC button saves the setting.